 The Department of Neurology physicians at Cleveland Clinic Florida are experts in diagnosing and treating patients suffering from cerebrovascular disorders.
 Our multi-disciplinary medical team, which includes vascular neurologists, cerebrovascular neurosurgeons, neuroradiologists and rehabilitation specialists, collaborate to develop a comprehensive treatment plan best suited to each patient’s individual needs.
 We have a state-of-the-art facility equipped with diagnostic tools such as computed tomography (CT), magnetic resonance imaging (MRI), duplex ultrasound, digital subtraction angiography, carotid ultrasound and Transcranial Doppler (TCD) to detect signs of cerebrovascular disease.
 Neurological rehabilitation services including outpatient occupational, physical and speech therapy are also available for patients experiencing disability caused by a stroke or other neurological disorder.

-The Pauline Braathen Neurological Center is currently designated as an AHCA Primary Stroke Center.
+The Pauline Braathen Neurological Center in South Florida is currently designated as an AHCA Primary Stroke Center.
 Our emergency room performs a rapid evaluation of patients with acute stroke and offers medications that may dissolve clots and reverse the damage done by the stroke.
 For the past 5 years (2008-2013), Cleveland Clinic Florida has been the recipient of the American Heart Association/American Stroke Association’s Get With The Guidelines® Stroke Gold Plus Performance Achievement Award for our commitment to implementing excellent care for stroke patients, according to evidence-based guidelines.

 There are two types of strokes, hemorrhagic and ischemic.
 An ischemic stroke occurs when blood supply to part of the brain is cut off and a hemorrhagic stroke occurs when brain arteries rupture.
 In addition to stroke, the spectrum of cerebrovascular disorders also includes brain aneurysms, arterial venous malformations and spinal vascular malformations, carotid stenosis and intracranial atherosclerosis.
 Cerebrovascular disease includes a number of conditions, each requiring a unique, individualized approach to care.
 Our physicians treat acute stroke patients in the hospital and provide outpatient consultations for the following cerebrovascular conditions: